Survey of Information Encoding Techniques for DNA: Comparing DNA storage approaches

-The information density assesses how much information (bits) can be stored per nucleotide.
-Given the high cost of current synthesis technology this is a crucial metric.
+\item \textbf{Biological constraints}: the encoding of data into DNA must adhere to multiple design restrictions.
+Not all possible sequences of nucleotides can be synthesised.
+For example, long homopolymers, i.e., long sequences of the same nucleotide, are especially difficult to synthesise.
+Similarly, extremes in GC content, i.e., extremes in the prevalence of G or C in the sequence, should also be avoided as GC-rich or GC-poor sequences pose problems for both synthesis and sequencing \cite{dohm2008substantial}.

+\item \textbf{Error correction}: both synthesis and sequencing are inherently prone to errors in the form of substitutions, deletions and insertions of nucleotides.
+Strand/sequence breakage may also occur in storing the DNA.
+An encoding must therefore be designed to be resilient to errors through error correction codes or replication (i.e., through storing the same sequence multiple times).

+\item \textbf{Information density}: synthesis of DNA using current technologies is expensive, hence an encoding scheme must map as many bits as possible to one nucleotide, and a crucial metric---information density---assesses how much information (bits) can be stored per nucleotide.
 Several factors affect information density.
-For example, if a number of nucleotides in a sequence is used to store error detection and correction information, the information density decreases.
-Information density thus strongly depends on the features of the encoding and it cannot be considered in isolation.
-We therefore discuss the information density for each approach in the context of its features.
-We calculate the information density only on the payload encoded --- i.e., the actual information carried --- and exclude subsequences like primers needed for reading/amplification etc.
+For example, if more nucleotides in a sequence are used to store error detection and correction information, there are fewer nucleotides available for encoding the payload (i.e., the actual data to be stored), and information density decreases.
+Information density therefore strongly depends on the features of the encoding and cannot be considered in isolation.
+We provide a detailed description of how we calculate information density in Section~\ref{sse:density} below.

-We further discuss the access mechanism for each approach.
-Particularly early encoding approaches required sequential access, i.e., the entire DNA to be sequenced to reconstruct the information to access parts of it.
-This can be a slow and costly process and later approaches have thus been designed to allow for random access to the data.
-Enabling random access means that subsets of the information can be selectively read without having to sequence all information.
-Doing so requires placement of primers such that subset can selectively be amplified.

-Further, we discuss whether approaches consider \textbf{biological constraints}, i.e., whether the approaches avoid long homopolymers (repeats of the same nucleotides $>$ 3) and extreme G-C content, both of which affect stability of the sequence and cause errors when synthesising and sequencing.

-Finally, we also mention the amount of information stored in the experiments of each approach as well as the data stored.